robin-rpr/calos/doc/best_practices.rst

 brittle but usually effective way to give containers access to the Cray libfabric Slingshot provider :code:`cxi`.

-In Charliecloud, both of these injection operations are currently done with :code:`clearly fromhost`, though see `issue #1861
+In Clearly, both of these injection operations are currently done with :code:`clearly fromhost`, though see `issue #1861
 <https://github.com/hpc/charliecloud/issues/1861>`_.